dmitryd/useful-scripts/README.md

 # Useful scripts

 This repository contains some of my useful scripts.

+Linux/macOS, not Windows.
+Some scripts work only on some systems as described below.

 ## Listing